asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 He touches on the issues that arise when work is spread across the entire development organization and how to build teams and code to scale development organizations.
-He recommends building small, single-responsibility teams with very clear ownership that can operate independent of other teams.
+He recommends building small, single-responsibility teams with very clear ownership that can operate independently of other teams.
 Once the teams are in place, he recommends ensuring that they aren't overstaffed.
 Keeping teams slightly understaffed encourages more creativity and ensures the team is not inventing work.

 ## Silos in Reporting Structure

-In a future post I will touch on silos in reporting structure as this is another source of friction that slows teams down.
+In a future post, I will touch on silos in reporting structure as this is another source of friction that slows teams down.